prologin/sadm/docs/source/containers.rst

 `rkt <https://github.com/coreos/rkt>`_.
 In this guide we will use `system-nspawn(1)
 <https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html>`_, which
-you already have installed if you are using systemd.
+you may already have installed if you are using systemd.
 Its main advantages compared to other container managers are:

 - Its simplicity.
 It does one thing well: configuring namespaces, the core of